TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Bootstrapping/Index.rst

 3. Set request type
 """"""""""""""""""""

-The request type is set - this defines whether the current request is a frontend, backend, cli, ajax or install tool request. (see `defineTypo3RequestTypes`).
+The request type is set - this defines whether the current request is a frontend, backend, cli, ajax or Install Tool request. (see `defineTypo3RequestTypes`).

 4. Perform base setup